-For a list of major U.S. and Korean banks in Korea consult: http://export.gov/southkorea/usefullinks/majoruskoreanbanks/index.aspgov/korea/en/bankcontacts.html .
+For a list of major U.S. and Korean banks in Korea, consult: http://export.gov/southkorea/usefullinks/majoruskoreanbanks/index.asp

 Project financing (PF) is designed to facilitate funding of large-scale projects.
 The concept was first introduced in Korea to finance a highway construction project between Seoul and the Incheon International Airport.
 The government's decision to introduce this financing technique was prompted by the need to boost domestic demand by stimulating investments in large-scale projects, including housing construction and social infrastructure facilities.

 Most of Korea’s social overhead capital (SOC) projects are funded through PF.
-PF is also used for financing of private sector projects to include real estate development and buy-outs of financially troubled companies.
+PF is also used for the financing of private sector projects, to include real estate development and buy-outs of financially troubled companies.
 Several Korean and foreign banks provide PF and offer venture capital investment programs for social infrastructure projects, private projects and SMEs in Korea.
-These banks are committed to support the financial strength of companies through direct equity investments although domestic companies generally have access to local funding as well as informal and secondary financial markets charging higher interest rates.
+These banks support companies through direct equity investments, although domestic companies generally have access to local funding, as well as to informal and secondary financial markets charging higher interest rates.
 Debentures are also used as a financing alternate, although slightly more expensive than bank financing.
-Finally, long-term debt is available from the Korea Development Bank (KDB), but generally for high priority industries.
+Finally, financing in the form of long-term debt is available from the Korea Development Bank (KDB), but generally for high priority industries.

 Bank of Korea: http://eng.bok.or.kr/

 Export-Import Bank of Korea: http://www.koreaexim.go.kr/en2/index.jsp